bnchk/uauto/monitors/monitor_external/readme.md

 ### SCAN GROUP - INTERNAL_IPs
 Checked for `MONITOR_LOCATION = INTERNAL` + `MONITOR_LOCATION = WINONLAN`
 Fields:
-* `ip_address`
+* `ip_address` - for local scans, on same subnet
 * `device_type` - eg abbreviated rtr (router), sw(switch) or whatever suits
 * `shortname` - node name (intended to read from watchface)
 * `priority` - 1,2,3
 <br>

 ### SCAN GROUP - EXTERNAL_IPs
-External - means external world facing address of box to be monitored.
-To scan from on the box use the specific scripts.<br>
+External - means external public world facing address of node to be monitored.
+To scan from on the box use the specific project scripts.<br>
 The scan_groups <--> monitor_location here are more involved and originate from INTERNAL = no VPN, and WINONLAN:
 * `MONITOR_LOCATION = INTERNAL` - **partial check - only if** `SELF_HOSTING = 'N'` - due to inability to look inside own external ip address if on segrated VLANs
 * `MONITOR_LOCATION = WINONLAN` - checks everything